-Describe the reasons for allocation priorities and any obstacles to addressing underserved needs individuals and families, but we benefit the City as well.
+Because the primary national objective of the CDBG Program is to benefit low-income residents, CDBG Program funds will be targeted to individuals and families that are low and moderate income.
+Funds will also be targeted to include special needs population as well as the elderly and the homeless.
+By targeting these groups, we not only provide a benefit to these individuals and families, but we benefit the City as well.
 While not all of the housing applications are located in low mod census tracts, they are all low income.
-The transportation assistance riders are located throughout Rogers, but are all low income.
 The rationale for assigning funding priorities is consistent with the evaluation criteria set forth in the Consolidated Plan.
 The City of Rogers administers a competitive application process for all CDBG funded programs on an annual basis.
 The City's objectives are to fund programs and services to the greatest extent possible, keeping in mind that service projects are subject to a 15% cap.
 The major obstacle to meeting all of the identified needs is the lack of funding resources.
 The City sometimes receives application requests that are higher than the entitlement funding or we receive more applications than we can fund.
 Most of these applications fall into the service category.
 With our 15% cap, we are really limited to the amount we can fund for service projects.
-To illustrate this point, the City received funding applications in the amount of \$231,740.
-With the 15% cap, the City will be allotted \$68,759 to spend in Program Year 2021.
+To illustrate this point, the City received funding applications in the amount of \$108,140 for service projects.
+With the 15% cap, the City will be allotted to spend in Program Year 2022.
 The City does partner, when feasible, with other non-profits to leverage the City's funding allocation.